1967 Detroit riot: Employment and unemployment

 In the postwar period, the city had lost nearly 150,000 jobs to the suburbs.
-Factors were a combination of changes in technology, increased automation, consolidation of the auto industry, taxation policies, the need for different kinds of manufacturing space, and the construction of the highway system that eased transportation.
+Contributing factors were a combination of changes in technology, increased automation, consolidation of the auto industry, taxation policies, the need for different kinds of manufacturing space, and the construction of the highway system that eased transportation.
 Major companies like Packard, Hudson, and Studebaker, as well as hundreds of smaller companies, went out of business.
 In the 1950s, the unemployment rate hovered near 10 percent.
 Between 1946 and 1956, GM spent $3.4 billion on new plants, Ford $2.5 billion, and Chrysler $700 million, opening a total of 25 auto plants, all in Detroit's suburbs.
 As a result, workers who could do so left Detroit for jobs in the suburbs.
 Other middle-class residents left the city for newer housing, in a pattern repeated nationwide.
 In the 1960s, the city lost about 10,000 residents per year to the suburbs.
 Detroit's population fell by 179,000 between 1950 and 1960, and by another 156,000 residents by 1970, which affected all its retail businesses and city services.

 By the time of the riot, unemployment among black men was more than double that among white men in Detroit.
-In the 1950s, 15.9 percent of blacks were unemployed, but only 6 percent of whites were unemployed.
+In the 1950s, 15.9 percent of black people were unemployed, but only 6 percent of white people were unemployed.
 This was partially due to the union seniority system of the factories.
 Except for Ford, which hired a significant number of black workers for their factories, the other automakers did not hire black workers until World War II resulted in a labor shortage.
 With lower seniority, black workers were the first to be laid off in job cutbacks after the war.
 Moreover, black labor was "ghettoized" into the "most arduous, dangerous and unhealthy jobs."

 When the auto industry boomed again in the early 1960s, only Chrysler and the Cadillac Division of General Motors assembled vehicles in the city of Detroit.
 The black workers they hired got "the worst and most dangerous jobs: the foundry and the body shop."

 A prosperous, black educated class had developed in traditional professions such as social work, ministry, medicine, and nursing.
 Many other black citizens working outside manufacturing were relegated to service industries as waiters, porters, or janitors.
 Many black women were limited to work in domestic service.
 Certain business sectors were known to discriminate against hiring black workers, even at entry-level positions.
 It took picketing by Arthur Johnson and the Detroit chapter of the NAACP before First Federal Bank hired their first black tellers and clerks.